local-first-web/auth/README.md

 # 🌮 taco-js

-Decentralized authentication and authorization for team collaboration, using a secure chain of cryptographic signatures.
+**Decentralized authentication and authorization** for team collaboration, using a secure chain of cryptographic signatures.

 ## Why

-💻🤝 You're building a [local-first](http://inkandswitch.com/local-first.html) app to enable distributed collaboration [without a central server](http://medium.com/all-the-things/a-web-application-with-no-web-server-61000a6aed8f).
+📱🤝 You're building a [local-first](http://inkandswitch.com/local-first.html) app to enable distributed collaboration [without a central server](http://medium.com/all-the-things/a-web-application-with-no-web-server-61000a6aed8f).

 👩🏾🔑 You want to **authenticate** users and manage their **permissions**.